Child Custody in New Jersey

 The forensic custody expert will typically meet first separately with each parent and each child and then both parents together and children together with each parent.
 The expert will also interview collateral sources such as school teachers, family, friends, witnesses to significant episodes and previous treating therapists of a party, provided that a consent is given to waive the doctor/patient privilege.
 If consent is not given by a party to waive the privilege, the Court will decide whether the privilege shall be nevertheless waived.

 If a psychologist is doing the evaluation, psychological testing will also be administered to the parties.
 A typical test is an MMPI (Minnesota Multiphasic Personality Inventory).
 The MMPI has several scales that measure different psychological conditions, including depression, hysteria, and paranoia.
-The psychologist must follow certain professional guidelines and procedures mandated by their profession.
+Psychologists must follow certain professional guidelines and procedures mandated by their profession.
 Very often each party has retained his or her own mental health expert to render an opinion.
 However, the Court may require its own expert or the parties may agree on a joint expert with the right of either party to retain their own expert.
 If a joint or Court expert renders an adverse report about a litigant, the Court may not allow that party to retain his or her own expert if it will delay the trial.

 After child custody is determined by a judge or by agreement between the parties, it may be modified by filing a motion with the Court based on changed circumstances to increase or decrease parenting time or change the primary custodian.
 Examples of a substantial change in circumstances include: a child is being exposed to an unhealthy environment (drugs, alcohol, or abuse); the child is doing poorly in school academically or acting out by violent or destructive behavior; or the child has expressed a desire to live with the other parent.
 If you are the primary custodial parent and want to move with your child to another state or country, you need permission of the child’s non-custodial parent or a Court order before you move.